 If you glance at my Instagram feed at the moment, you can easily surmise that lemons have come back in season here in Northern California.
 So far, I’ve started a few jars of preserved lemons, made fermented lemonade, started lemon extract, and last night—at 2am—made the lemon curd in this post.
 And took the pictures. […]

 With apologies to George Orwell… I work at an English factory (a small publisher) and in my past wayward life, wrote marketing copy on the side.
 So I know how powerful language can be—powerful enough to entice you to part with your hard-earned cash to buy things you don’t actually need and that might actually […]

 Click here to jump to the recipe I need to eat more vegetables.
 Going zero-waste certainly forced me to clean up my diet—I cut the POP (processed and over-packaged) “food”—but I do love sugar and I can buy that in bulk where I live 😉 My older daughter first made this cauliflower dish last year, almost […]

+Go here for cooking a whole sugar pie pumpkin in a pressure cooker.
 I can’t remember the last time I bought a can of food, including canned pumpkin.
 When we went plastic-free in 2011, we ditched all canned food.
-Cans are lined with plastic that often contains BPA, which according to the Environmental Working Group, “is a synthetic estrogen that scientists have linked to breast cancer, reproductive damage, […]
+Cans are lined with plastic that often contains BPA, which according to the Environmental Working Group, […]

 Click here to jump to the recipe My younger daughter refuses to drink kombucha (referring to the SCOBY, “How can you put anything into your body that touched that!”).
 She won’t try sauerkraut (“What’s that smell?!”).
 She will eat sourdough, although somewhat reluctantly (“Why can’t we have a normal kitchen?”).
 But she scarfs down this.
 If […]